-Lacey Community Center 6729 Pacific Avenue SE , Lacey, WA
+SPSCC Lacey Campus, 4220 6th Ave.
+SE , Lacey, WA

-Check-in, coffee and networking begin at 7:15, with breakfast served at 7:30.
+Check-in, coffee and networking begin at 7:45, with the program beginning at 8:00.

 If you would like to receive printed copies of the report, please contact Joe Sanders, Community Engagement Manager, at email@example.com.